mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 Skills Required: Gun Combat, Steward, Survival
 Patron: Marchesa Saddiv von Varren
 Reward: Cr1000/week
-Description: The Marchesa and her favourite rocket launcher are going on safari.
+Description: The Marchesa and her favorite rocket launcher are going on safari.
 She needs a few strapping servants to herd the local wildlife into her crosshairs